notaryproject/notary/docs/service_architecture.md

    - **Key Compromise** - If the Notary Signer uses a database as its backend, an attacker can exfiltrate all the private keys.
-This will let them set up a malicous mirror to perform rollback and mix and match attacks, for instance.
+This will let them set up a malicious mirror to perform rollback and mix and match attacks, for instance.